 “If you’re not shifting to this business model now,” Tzuo writes in his book Subscribed: Why the Subscription Model Will Be Your Company’s Future–and What to Do About It, “chances are that in a few years, you might not have any business left to shift.”

-So, is adding a subscription option right for you store?
+The subscription economy is undeniably growing, so is adding a subscription option right for you store?

 Existing eCommerce stores operating with a traditional sales model are actually in a better position to offer a subscription product than new subscription companies trying to launch from scratch.
 You probably already have some cash flow and most of the infrastructure to offer a box in place.